unterberg-dev/react-classmate/README.md

 ## Receipes for `rc.extend`

-With `rc.extend`, you can build upon any base React component—adding new styles and even supporting additional props.
+With `rc.extend`, you can build upon any base React component, adding new styles and even supporting additional props.
 This makes it easy to create reusable component variations without duplicating logic.

 ```tsx
 import { ArrowBigDown } from 'lucide-react'